CHerSun/RawPrint/README.md

 While printing regular images can help, it consumes significant ink and provides limited diagnostic information about nozzle health.

-Epson printers offer a specialized solution: The **Nozzle Check command** - a binary instruction that efficiently:
+Epson printers offer a specialized solution - the **Nozzle Check command** - a binary instruction that efficiently:

 1. Uses minimal ink
 2. Provides clear visual diagnostics